 Ryckbosch played college basketball at Loyola-Chicago from 1980-84.
 She was a two-time co-captain and finished her career as the Ramblers' all-time leading scorer and was second in rebounding.

 Upon graduation from Loyola, Ryckbosch went on to play professionally in Belgium for DBC Aalst Women's Basketball Club from 1984-87.

 Ryckbosch's husband Bart is a native of Belgium and is the archivist at the Art Institute of Chicago.
 The pair has two children -- Peter and Steven.

-Peter is a member of the Blue Demon men's basketball team and is a freshman at DePaul.
-Steven graduated from Georgetown in 2011 -- Summa Cum Laude.
+Peter is a member of the Blue Demon men's basketball team and is a sophomore at DePaul.
+Steven graduated Summa Cum Laude from Georgetown in 2011.
 He is currently working on his PhD in Organic Chemistry at Stanford.